toix/seqinf_detection_replication_origin/README.md

    TTATCCACA is conserved in the three other species
 * Compute the DnaA motifs for further genomes of your choice. 👍
 * [Lena?]
 Biologists long believed that each bacterial chromosome has only one oriC.
 Find a paper in which this has been shown not to be true.
-* [Kilian] 6.
-For the bacterium Wigglesworthia glossinidia how many minima do you detect in the skew diagram?
+* [Kilian] For the bacterium Wigglesworthia glossinidia how many minima do you detect in the skew diagram?
 Do you find DnaA boxes in the vicinity of both?
-What do you conclude?
+What do you conclude? -> articles/Genome_sequence_of_wigglesworthia.pdf skew/Wigglesworthia/plots/Wigglesworthia glossinidia endosymbiont of Glossina brevipalpis.pdf

 ## download fasta files of genomes
 + URL: https://www.ncbi.nlm.nih.gov/assembly